Irisdb22/plastic_is_conquering_the_oceans/README.md

 •	Oceania

 The datasets already contained some rows with the total values for some continents, but we deleted them to group the countries into those different macro-areas and to avoid that those values distorted the overall analysis.

-Once the countries were grouped into their respective continent, we calculated the average plastic waste, in tons, for each country within every macro-area.
-To do this, we had to convert the values of the per capita dataset from kg to tons.
+Once the countries were grouped into their respective continent, we calculated the average plastic waste for each continent.
+We did so by summing the values of each country within every macro-area and dividing by the number of countries in that macro-area.

+Then, to make a good comparison, we had to convert the values of the per capita dataset from kg to tons.